RLGym/rlgym.github.io/docs/troubleshooting/troubleshooting.md

 #### When I pass the steam install location of Rocket League to `rlgym.make()`, the game launches but nothing happens.

 When launching through steam, do not pass the location of `RocketLeague.exe` to RLGym.
 The API will locate Steam automatically, and use that to launch the game for you.

+***

+#### I have both the Epic and Steam versions of Rocket League installed, but RLGym will only launch the Epic version.

+RLGym will always launch the Epic version of Rocket League when it is able.
+Make sure to ping @Aech9835 in the RLBot Discord ceaselessly until this is fixed.